juniorgasparotto/SysCommand/documentation/en.md

 StopPropagationCommand2.StopPropagationAction1
 ```

-Note that when using the argument "-cancel" action "StopPropagationCommand3.
+Note that when using the script `--cancel` action "StopPropagationCommand3.
 StopPropagationAction1" was not performed.
 That's why she was in last position of the execution stack and how the action "StopPropagationCommand2.
-StopPropagationAction1" cancelled the continuity of implementation, any other action sequence will be ignored.
+StopPropagationAction1" cancelled the continuity of implementation, any other action of the string will be ignored.

 Another possibility `StopPropagation` is to use when there are multiple actions in the same input.
 The logic is the same, will be cancelled all actions of the stack that are after the action that triggered the stop.